 - Keep the water running an additional 30 seconds after you turn the disposal off.
 This will wash the remaining food particles down the drain, cleaning your garbage disposal for use the next time you need it.

 - Throw the occasional ice cube down the garbage disposal for cleaning purposes.
-While the sound of ice may be a bit harsh, this will greatly help break up food particles which may be stuck in your disposal and breaking down the blades.
+While the sound of ice may be a bit harsh, this will greatly help break up food particles that may be stuck at your disposal and break down the blades.

 - Clean your garbage disposal regularly with baking soda and water.

 - Avoid putting items like wood, glass, plastic, paper, cardboard, chicken bones, grease, oils, fats, and starchy foods like potatoes, rice, or celery down your garbage disposal at all costs.

 Call Us to Keep Your Garbage Disposal Golden Rule!

 Contact Golden Rule now for scheduling or contact us online for more information.